Foundational Values

 -

-The framework rejects moral relativism: human dignity is not an infinitely plastic construct, and the liberties proposed presuppose a realist ethic-truthful witness, proportionality, mercy toward the weak, and duty that outruns state command-that historically took political form in the West alongside biblical religion.
+The framework rejects moral relativism: human dignity is not an infinitely plastic construct, and the liberties proposed presuppose a realist ethic-truthful witness, proportionality, mercy toward the weak, and duty that outruns state command-that took political form in the West because a created-in-God's-image account of the person was the working assumption of its moral culture.
+Those liberties are not free-floating; they grew where that account was load-bearing and corrode where it is denied.
 Clear values, structural safeguards, and evidence still matter; what must not be pretended is that those liberties sprang from pure neutrality or from regimes built on raw will-to-power.

 🏛️ Objective, Defensible Founding Principles